phagunbaya/falkonry-java-client/README.md

 ## Examples

-#### Setup Eventbuffer for narrow/historian style data from a single thing
+#### Setup Eventbuffer for narrow/historian style data from a single entity

 Data:
 ```